-Danes come in six acceptable colours: Fawn, Brindle, Black, Blue, Boston (Mantle), and Harlequin.
+Danes come in seven acceptable colours: Fawn, Brindle, Black, Blue, Boston (Mantle), Merle. and Harlequin.

 Fawn: a golden yellow with a black mask on the face